stroiman/obsidian-sample-plugin-with-tests/README.md

 ### Other notes

-This uses chai version 4, which is not the latest release, because sinon-chai still has a peer dependency to version chai version 4.
+This uses chai version 4, which is not the latest release, because sinon-chai still has a peer dependency to that version of chai.
 (Should this have been fixed when you are reading this, please write me; or even better, make a PR)

 One of the great things about chai is the plugin architecture.
 Not only does